Tech shows in Singapore always draw big crowds. As a result, it's loud, it's congested and it's not anyone's idea of fun.

 Always start with the smallest item, and move up to the final big item just before you leave.

-It’s not a fashion show.
+You're hardly going to be judged on appearances.
 Don’t worry about looking good, just go with a comfortable pair of sneakers.
 Avoid sandals and slippers, unless you want your toes trampled on.

 Spare your kids the agony